-The most direct way to study the central density structure of a galaxy is by fitting an equilibrium stellar dynamical model to a large sample of stars that have high resolution spectroscopy and good photometry.
+The most direct way to study the central density structure of a gas-poor galaxy is by fitting an equilibrium stellar dynamical model to a large sample of stars that have high resolution spectroscopy and good photometry.
 In recent years, data of the required quality have been obtained for a number of nearby dwarf spheroidal galaxies (dSphs) around the Milky Way~\citep{Simon:2007dq,Walker:2008ax} and M31~\citep{Tollerud:2011mi}.
-Simple dynamical analyses based on spherical symmetry and the Jeans equation suffer from degeneracies which preclude an unambiguous determination of the dark matter potential ~\citep{Walker:2012td,Strigari:2012gn}.
-Thus, data for several dSphs are equally consistent with flat central profiles (cores) ~\citep{Gilmore:2007} or with NFW cusps ~\citep{Strigari:2010un,Jardel:2013oza}.
-In some cases, degeneracies can be broken by considering higher moments of the line-of-sight velocity distribution \citep{Richardson:2013lja}.
+Simple dynamical analyses based on spherical symmetry and the Jeans equations suffer from degeneracies which preclude an unambiguous determination of the dark matter potential ~\citep{Walker:2012td,Strigari:2012gn}.
+Thus, data for several dSphs have been shown to be equally consistent with flat central profiles (cores) ~\citep{Gilmore:2007} or with NFW cusps ~\citep{Strigari:2010un,Jardel:2013oza}.
+In some cases, one can hope to break degeneracies by considering higher moments of the line-of-sight velocity distribution \citep{Richardson:2013lja}.

 Sculptor, a dSph of stellar mass $\sim 10^7$M$_\odot$ located $\sim80$~kpc from the Galactic Centre \citep{Lianou_Cole:2013}, is a particularly interesting case.
 Modelling using a variety of techniques but treating the available stellar data as sampled from a single stellar population and assuming spherical symmetry has shown that the kinematic data are consistent with an NFW halo potential, but also allow a core ~\citep{Strigari:2010un,Breddels:2013,Richardson:2013lja}.
-These studies suggest a dark matter halo mass of $\simeq 10^9$~M$_\odot$ for Sculptor~\citep{Lokas:2009cp,Strigari:2010un,Breddels:2013}.
+These studies suggest a dark matter halo mass of $\simeq 10^9$~M$_\odot$ for Sculptor though with rather large uncertainties~\citep{Lokas:2009cp,Strigari:2010un,Breddels:2013}.